- Liza’s varied career has encompassed music, comedy and theatre.

 Q Who has been the most important influence on your musical life?

 I’m not sure there’s been only one musical influence on me.
 There’s a bag of them.
 Sinatra, Garland, Mabel Mercer, Al Jolson, Barbra Cook, Barbra Streisand.
-I love the old blues singers too -Ethel Waters, Billie Holliday, Sophie Tucker.
+I love the old blues singers too -Ethel Waters, Billie Holiday, Sophie Tucker.
 I’d like to have been a blues singer in the 20’s and 30’s I think.
 All that suffering and song!

 Q Where do you go to get away from it all?